Fibery

 Prioritize a backlog of stories and bugs, estimate them, and distribute work within the team.
-Assign stories to plan the upcoming sprint and decide what will be included in the next release.
+Assign stories to the upcoming sprint and decide what goes into the next release.

 Emoji sand-clock